On the complexity of Chow and Hurwitz forms: The Chow Form in

-To overcome this obstacle we use a simple observation. \begin{proposition} Every pure-dimensional variety $V\subset\PP^n$ can be written as the intersection of finitely many complete intersections: $V = X_1 \cap X_2\cap\dots\cap X_l$ where $\forall i,\, \dim X_i=\dim V$. \end{proposition} In order to write $X_i$ as the vanishing set of polynomials, we replace the original system $\ff$ with a generic system of $\codim(V) =n-r$ many polynomials $\tilde{f}_i$ that vanish on $V$, by choosing $\tilde{f}_i$ to be generic linear combinations of $f_i$.
-In this way, the zero locus of the new system is a pure $r$-dimensional variety that contains $V$ (Proposition~\ref{prop:genericlambda}).
+In order to compute complete intersections $V_i$ whose intersection is $V$, we will proceed as follows: We replace the original system $\ff$ with a generic system of $\codim(V) =n-r$ many polynomials $\tilde{f}_i$ that vanish on $V$, by choosing $\tilde{f}_i$ to be generic linear combinations of $f_i$.
+We will prove that the zero locus of the new system is a pure $r$-dimensional variety that contains $V$ (Proposition~\ref{prop:genericlambda}).
 By repeating this process, say $k$ times, we obtain a number of pure dimensional varieties, $V_1,V_2,\dots,V_k$, all containing $V$.
 For large enough $k$, the intersection $V_1\cap\dots\cap V_k$ is exactly $V$.
 What the exact number of required pure-dimensional varieties itself is an interesting question.
 Proposition~\ref{prop:number} gives the upper bound $k=\lceil \frac{m}{n-r}\rceil$.
 The Chow form of $V$ satisfies

 Moreover, each $V_i$ is a set theoretic complete intersection and so we can use Alg.~\ref{alg:Chow-homo-CI} to compute its Chow form $\CF_{V_i}$.

 First, we modify the set of polynomials $\ff$ so that it contains only polynomials of the same degree.
 Let $d=\max_i d_i$.
 We replace each $f_i$ satisfying $d_i<d$ with the set of polynomials